Facebook, Twitter, Google CEOs to defend key law before US Senate panel

 Democrats are likely to ask about other topics, such as the spread of false information on social media and platforms’ efforts to contain it.

+The EU already has a code of conduct to deal with hate speech on social media while Germany has passed legislation compelling platforms to remove illegal or offensive content promptly or face steep fines.

-(Reporting by Nandita Bose in Washington; editing by Jonathan Oatis and Emelia Sithole-Matarise)
+(Reporting by Nandita Bose in Washington; Additional reporting by Douglas Busvine in Frankfurt; editing by Jonathan Oatis and Emelia Sithole-Matarise and Kirsten Donovan)